m600x/demo-k3s-hetzner/README.md

-# High Availability K3s cluster in Hetzner provider
+# High Availability Kubernetes cluster in Hetzner provider

-This will spin up a high availability K3s cluster in Hetzner provider composed of 3 servers (2 doesn't provide quorum) and 3 workers nodes.
+This will spin up a high availability Kubernetes cluster in Hetzner provider composed of 3 servers (2 doesn't provide quorum) and 3 workers nodes.
 It will also provision a load balancer in front of the servers.

 ## Requirement
 - Docker on your machine (or terraform and ansible installed locally)